Hacker0x01/pingpong/README.md

 - The blocked player has to shout "gandalf" and make an effort to still try to hit back the ball.
 - A "gandalf" only counts when the bat of the player touches the other player.
 - When a player's bat touches another player to deliberatly get a "gandalf" is a valid play, this is called "the insurance".
 - When a player tries to touch another player with its bat to try to get a "gandalf" but fails it's called "reaching".
-It's not a valid galdalf.
+It's not a valid gandalf.

 ### Table Touch
 It's **not** allowed to touch the table.